best-practice-and-impact/ons-spark/ons-spark/spark-analysis/sampling-for-eda.md

 ```
 ````
 Once the sample has been taken it can be exported.
-Bare in mind that although you have sampled your original dataframe the partition number is retained.
+Bear in mind that although you have sampled your original dataframe the partition number is retained.
 As the sample is much smaller than the original dataframe we can re-partition the sample data using `.coalesce()` in Pyspark or `sdf_coalesce()` in SparklyR.
 Please remember to close the Spark session after your have exported your data.

 ````{tabs}
 ```{code-tab} py